andyl/uber_gen/README.md

     end

 UberGen playbooks are packaged in a standard Elixir application.
 There can be many playbooks per application.
-Playbooks can have dependencies.
+Actions can have dependencies.
 UberGen will install playbook packages using the same loading techniques that are used for Mix tasks.